speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 I believe tutorials should minimize friction **orthogonal to the learning goal**.
 Your goal is to understand MLIR concepts, dialects, passes, operations, lowering.
 The build system is infrastructure.
 Spending hours debugging Bazel configurations doesn't teach you MLIR; it teaches you Bazel.
 We choose CMake so you can focus on what matters.

+---

+## 🧭 Navigation Guide

+All of these tutorials use emojis to help you find your way:
+- **📖 Reading sections** - Conceptual explanations and background
+- **🔬 Examples** - Code samples and detailed examination
+- **🔍 Deep dives** - Feature exploration and sage advice
+- **👉 Action sections** - Commands to run and tasks to complete

+---

-## Your First MLIR Program: Understanding SSA and Dialects
+## 👉 Your First MLIR Program: Understanding SSA and Dialects

 Let's create a simple MLIR program.
 But before you type it in, I want to highlight what makes MLIR syntax feel alien if you're coming from traditional programming languages.